10/31/2024

 speaker

-The quarter ending September 30, 2024, saw a freight market challenge by external factors, complicating the product market and the shipping market alike.
-With the hurricane barrel occurring shortly after, the chilly repairs of various US Gulf terminals, tropical storm Alberto, and the severe reduction of congestion of the Panama Canal that was seen in May and June, it was an unusual quarter.
+The quarter ending September 30, 2024, saw a freight market challenged by external factors, complicating the product market and the shipping market alike.
+With the hurricane barrel occurring shortly after the chilly repairs of various U.S. Gulf terminals, tropical storm Alberto, and the severe reduction of congestion of the Panama Canal that was seen in May and June, it was an unusual quarter.
 It showed a wide open arbitrage west to east, but little room for the freight market to capitalize.
-This was due to the length of the investment's availability and temporary limited export capacity.
-According to several brokers, July 2024 saw the lowest count of spot fixtures in the US Gulf for many years.
-The west to east arbitrage was attractive, but hurricane barrel and continued chiller capacity issues at some terminals reduced the slot availability at the terminals for loading.
-The short supply of spot FOB cargo saw terminal increase increase dramatically and resales of cargo FOBs also saw large sums exchanged.
-Ultimately, almost half a million tons less export was seen in July.
-Delaying the correction that the market wanted to see since June, August saw, however, a new record high for LPG export from the US at about six million tons.
-Going a long way to clearing the backlog of yield disease that has been building since June.
-The high level of fixing activity helped push the freight market upwards, but levels were capped by the long list by the long position list and aggressive relet of tonnage.
-It was also relet in September that drove the US to far east via the sea market down to levels not seen since February 2024.
-The decisions made in September were mostly for October lake hands.
-Like we saw in April 2024, it emerged that cargoes on similar lake hands can be 35 to 40 dollar per metric tons of path depending on time of fixing.
-It can only be speculated on what drove some dramatic decision making in September for those discounting the freight market.
-But it can be noted that there was uncertainty about how Hurricane Francine would impact the terminals in Texas and the Arab Gulf to Far East market was very weak at the time.
-Regarding the Arab Gulf Far East market, it can be noted that for the entirety of the quarter, the focus of the spot market was inquiries by Indian public sector on taking PSUs.
-And while the activity was significant for the Indian trade, the data flows to the Far East made setting the freight market difficult.
+This was due to the length of investors' availability and temporary limited export capacity.
+According to several brokers, July 2024 saw the lowest count of spot fixtures in the U.S. Gulf for many years.
+The rest to each arbitrage was attractive, but hurricane barrel and continued chiller capacity issues at some terminals reduced the slot availability at the terminals for loading.
+The short supply of spot FOB cargo saw terminal fees increase dramatically, and resales of cargo's FOBs also saw large sums exchanged.
+Ultimately, almost half a million tons less export was seen in July, delaying the correction that the market wanted to see since June.
+August saw, however, a new record high for LPG export from the U.S. at about 6 million tons, going a long way to clearing the backlog of ELDCs that has been building since June.
+The high level of fixing activity helped push the freight market upwards, but levels were capped by the long list, by the long position list and aggressive relet of shortage.
+It was also relets in September that drove the U.S. to Far East via the sea market down to levels not seen since February 2024.
+The decisions made in September were mostly for October late cans.
+And like we saw in April 2024, It emerged that cargoes on similar lake ends can be $35 to $40 per metric tons apart, depending on time of fixing.
+It can only be speculated on what drove some dramatic decision-making in September for those discounting the freight market.
+But it can be noted that there was uncertainty about how Hurricane Francine would impact the terminals in Texas and the Arabs Gulf to Far East market was very weak at the time.
+Regarding the Arab Gulf Far East market, it can be noted that for the entirety of the quarter, the focus of the spot market was inquiries by Indian public sector undertakings, PSUs.
+And while the activity was significant for the Indian trade, the data flows to the Far East makes setting the freight market difficult.
 At least for all of August and September, the East market traded at significant discounts to the West market.
-Through the quarter, though the quarter exposed again the importance of the US Gulf exports for the entire LPG market, the belief in the fundamentals of strong LPG demand in the Far East were never in doubt.
-North American LPG production continues to grow and although at times more of the value within the supply chain can be taken by terminals rather than shipping, opportunities afforded by the US exports also proved sufficient to rebalance the market quickly.
-Our expectations remain positive for VLTC shipping.
-Based upon propane remaining the competitive feedstock, additional PGH plant in China, forecast of more export growth from the North America and potential for seeing an increased congestion in the Panama Canal.
-Thank you.
-And with that, I would pass it over
+Though the quarter exposed again the importance of the U.S. Gulf exports for the entire LPG market, the belief in the fundamentals of strong LPG demand in the Far East were never in doubt.
+North American LPG production continues to grow, and although at times more of the value within the supply chain supply chain can be taken by terminals rather than shipping, opportunities afforded by the U.S. exports also prove sufficient to rebalance the market quickly.
+Our expectations remain positive for VLGC shipping.
+Based upon propane remaining the competitive feedstock, additional PDH planned in China, forecast of more export growth from North America, and potential for seeing an increased congestion in the Panama Canal.

 speaker